 Get your Christmas shopping done with a trip to Striezelmarkt

-The market is a popular stop for any Germany itinerary, attracting over three million visitors each year.
-You can browse over 240 stands containing all types of Christmas-related memorabilia and souvenirs.
+Striezelmarkt is a popular stop for any Germany itinerary, attracting over three million visitors each year during the holiday.
+Browse over 240 stands containing all types of Christmas-related memorabilia and souvenirs.
 Purchase decorations for your tree and other festive knickknacks like wooden ornaments, candle pyramids, and nutcrackers.